Portuguese Macau: Macau during the Iberian Union

-In 1580, the position of ouvidor ("ombundsman") was created.
+In 1580, the position of ouvidor ("ombudsman") was created.
 The first magistrate was sent from Lisbon to Macau, under the pretext of putting an end to the rivalries existing in the settlement.
 In 1581, the residents of Macau learned of the accession of Philip II of Spain to the throne of Portugal, which took place in the year 1580.
 This news saddened the citizens of Macau because it placed Macau in a dangerous situation, as the Chinese authorities had granted Macau to the Portuguese Crown and not to the Spanish.
 The Portuguese feared that they would be expelled by the Chinese authorities, losing their monopoly on trade with China.
 It was mainly for this reason, but also for the patriotic spirit of the Portuguese residents, that the Portuguese flag remained always hoisted during this period.

-The new state of affairs in Portugal had the effect of establishing a more organized, effective and representative administration.
-In 1583, on the initiative of the Bishop of Macau, the Leal Senado, a municipal and senatorial body more representative than the oligarchic Junta, was founded to better administer Macau and to maintain Macau's autonomy from the Spanish authorities.
+The new state of affairs in Portugal established a more organized, effective and representative administration.
+In 1583, on the initiative of the Bishop of Macau, the Senate, a municipal and senatorial body more representative than the oligarchic Junta, was founded to administer Macau better and to maintain Macau's autonomy from the Spanish authorities.
 The Senate, which feared the interference of Chinese authorities in the administration, the economy (mainly in commerce) or even in the statute or in the very existence of Macau, prepared large sums of gifts for the Chinese authorities, with the intention of trying to distance them from Macao's internal affairs.
 This situation of subservience on the part of Macau would only be overcome with the measures imposed during the mandate of Governor João Ferreira do Amaral (1846–1849), although Macau continued to depend on China.

 Due to the growing prosperity and importance of Macau, this commercial establishment was elevated to the status of city in 1586 or 1587, by decision of King Filipe II of Spain (Filipe I of Portugal), changing its name to Cidade do Santo Nome De Deus de Macao.
-This Spanish monarch did not intend to send a Governor to the city, preferring to keep things as they were.
+This Spanish monarch decided not to send a Governor to the city, preferring to keep things as they were.